cbteeple/hand_arm_cbt_docs/docs/tutorials/system_startup.md

 fi
 ```

-Now you've reduced the bringup process for the arm to just one command:
+Now you've reduced the bringup process for the arm and hand to 3 commands:

 ```bash
 bash bringup-hw.sh anthro4